jwharm/java-gi/docs/register.md

                 emit("limit-reached", limit)
             }
         }

-        ...
     }
     ```

 The "limit-reached" signal in the example is declared with a functional interface annotated as `@Signal`.
 The method signature of the functional interface is used to define the signal parameters and return value.
-The signal name is inferred from the interface too (converting CamelCase to kebab-case) but can be overridden.
+The signal name is inferred from the interface (converting CamelCase to kebab-case) but can be overridden.

 You can connect to the custom signal, like this: